 Together, they outline the actions Council will take over the coming year to deliver on the Community Strategic Plan, Leeton On The Go Towards 2035, in a financially responsible and sustainable way.

-Council has taken a disciplined approach in response to ongoing financial sustainability challenges, focusing on core responsibilities, essential services and the careful stewardship of community assets.
-All non-essential capital projects have been excluded from the Draft 2026/27 Operational Plan and Budget and instead moved to an aspirational scenario in the upcoming Long-Term Financial Plan.
-These are:
+The Plan has been developed in the context of increasing financial pressures across the local government sector.
+In response, Council has taken a disciplined and measured approach, focusing on core responsibilities, essential services and the careful stewardship of community assets.
+All capital projects deemed non-essential or discretionary have been excluded from the 2026/27 DRAFT Operational Plan and Budget.
+These include:

-• Development of Masterplan for a Waterfront Reserve at Lake Paddock
+- Development of a Masterplan for Lake Paddock

 Capital projects for 2026/27 include road and infrastructure renewal, asset maintenance, and delivery of a new dog park.
 Provision has also been re-confirmed to progress enabling infrastructure for a potential affordable housing development at the former Brobenah Rd caravan site / dog park, subject to grant funding.